Collections and Collation

 Note that we are a Registered Charity which is totally reliant upon voluntary donations and support – we do not, and have not, received any funding from the Isle of Man Government or the Manx National Lottery, or Government funded MNH.

-To become a Sponsor, or Descendant Supporter go to our Support Us page, or to make a much appreciated donation to support our work use the donate button at the top of the page.
+To make a much appreciated donation to support our work use the donate button at the top of the page.

 Please note that information obtained from the Charity during your visit (via our interpretation or discussions) may not be used in any public format or to people outside descendants’ families (e.g. in publications, books, presentations etc) without specific permission from the Charity so we can ensure that at all times we all respect both the work of the Charity and the wishes of and/or appropriately reference those so kindly sharing their information/archives/collections with us.